Do Perceptually Aligned Gradients Imply Adversarial Robustness?: Experimental Results

-We proceed by quantitatively evaluating the performance on clean and adversarial versions of the test set, as mentioned above, and show our results in Tables \ref{tab:real_results_cifar} and \ref{tab:real_results_stl}.
-All the tested PAG-inducing techniques improve the adversarial robustness substantially, while maintaining competitive clean accuracies.
-While the vanilla baseline is utterly vulnerable to adversarial examples, introducing a PAG-inducing auxiliary objective robustifies it without performing robust training.
-This surprising finding strongly suggests that promoting PAG can improve the classifier's robustness.
-As the results indicate, our method performs better in the $L_2$ case over the $L_\infty$ one.
+\textbf{CIFAR-10}: First, we show in Figure \ref{fig:teaer} and \cref{sec:c10_additional_vis} that while vanilla models do not exhibit semantically meaningful changes, our approach does, as intended.
+Surprisingly, although our method is trained to have aligned gradients to some ground truth ones only on the data points, the model generalizes to have meaningful ones beyond these points.
+We proceed by quantitatively evaluating the performance on clean and adversarial versions of the test set and report the results in \cref{tab:real_results}.
+As for the robustness evaluation, we utilize AutoAttack using $\epsilon=8/255$ for $L_\infty$ and $\epsilon=0.5$ for $L_2$.
+While the vanilla baseline is utterly vulnerable to adversarial examples, all the tested PAG-inducing techniques improve the adversarial robustness substantially while maintaining competitive clean accuracies.
+It strongly suggests that promoting PAG can improve the classifier's robustness in real image datasets.
+A closer inspection of the results indicates that our method performs better in the $L_2$ case over the $L_\infty$ one.
 We hypothesize that this stems from the Euclidean nature of the cosine similarity loss used to penalize the model gradients.
-We emphasize that while superior robustification methods rely on training to correctly classify (adversarially) perturbed images, our scheme achieves significant robustness, solely by promoting PAG.
+Moreover, while both the heuristic-based and the theoretical-based ``ground-truth'' gradient sources substantially increase the robustness, the latter leads to significantly improved performance.
+Hence, in the following experiments, we mainly focus on the SBG approach.